 - 1. The reinvestment plan must be submitted in accordance with OMHSAS established parameters. - 2.
 A standardized format for submission of both the draft and final reinvestment plan is provided in Attachment 3.
 Each reinvestment plan priority for the Agreement year must be numbered in priority order and must be submitted on a separate form using this format.
 The same priority number based on the Agreement year must always be used on all reports to facilitate tracking.
 One (1) set of budget forms must be submitted listing each reinvestment plan by priority number (Attachment 4). - 3.
-The reinvestment plan title is to include the Primary Contractor name and contract year from which the funds are identified as available for reinvestment. - 4.
+The reinvestment plan title is to include the Primary Contractor's name and agreement year from which the funds are identified as available for reinvestment. - 4.
 The reinvestment plan priority format identifies the: Primary Contractor; the date of submission; the type of service to be funded (State Plan-start-up, In Lieu Of, In Addition To, or Non-Medical Only); indicate if it is a new, continuation, or amended plan and indicate the numeric priority assignment of the reinvestment plan. - 5.
-Reinvestment plan priorities can include expenditures up to three (3) years, with a maximum of five (5) years, subject to SSRC approval, with the exception of State Plan Start-up which should be completed within six (6) months, up to a maximum of one (1) year. - 6.
+Reinvestment plan priorities can include expenditures up to five (5) years, subject to SSRC approval, with the exception of State Plan Start-up which should be completed within six (6) months, up to a maximum of one (1) year. - 6.
 Each reinvestment plan priority must state the Agreement years in which Reinvestment Funds will be spent.
-Primary Contractors should ensure the dates for expenditure are realistic to avoid requests for extensions. - 7.
+Primary Contractors should include realistic dates for expenditure to avoid having to request an extension. - 7.
 When determining the Agreement year in which the reinvestment plan priority funds will be spent, the Primary Contractor should consider the time it will take to accomplish the plan priority and the date of OMHSAS approval.
 If the time to approve the plan priority was delayed, the final date for spending may need to be adjusted. - 8.
 Expenditures for a reinvestment plan priority cannot be incurred until the effective date of the OMHSAS approval letter. - 9.
 OMHSAS reserves the right to request additional information, if necessary, in order to approve a reinvestment plan priority.